About Our Services

 - Post-Traumatic Stress Disorder (PTSD)

-Those with addictions may say they want to get better and change their behaviors of addiction, but find it extremely difficult to do so.
+Those with addictions may say they want to seek cognitive therapy and change their behaviors of substance abuse, but find it extremely difficult to do so.
 More than 50 percent of addicts living with dual diagnoses have not received medical treatment or psychotherapy intervention associated with their recovery, according to Dual Diagnosis.org.
 Cognitive-behavioral therapy helps patients overcome drug and alcohol addiction by:

 - Providing self-help tools to help regulate and manage their moods